Schafer: Office life will change, but the need for offices won't

 Another, Xcel Energy, said via a spokesman's e-mail that Minneapolis will remain the company's headquarters town, and as the company invests in our region it plans to "ensure that, as our economy recovers from the COVID-19 pandemic, we also help downtown Minneapolis, and the city as a whole, remain as vibrant and safe as ever."

-A handful of big employers have made news by going in a different direction, notably tech firms like Twitter, Google parent Alphabet and Facebook.
+A handful of big employers have made news by going in a different direction, notably tech firms such as Twitter, Google parent Alphabet and Facebook.
 Yet work from home seems to solve a problem they have that a midsize Twin Cities employer does not.

 While they can easily afford downtown San Francisco office rents, the painful cost of being there is shouldered by their workers — and workers they hope to recruit — who all need to live within a reasonable commuting time from the office.

-Houses that would sell for $350,000 in Richfield would sell for maybe $2 million in Silicon Valley towns like Palo Alto, and with a longer typical commute in Northern California, too.
+Houses that would sell for $350,000 in Richfield would sell for maybe $2 million in Silicon Valley towns such as Palo Alto, and with a longer typical commute in Northern California, too.

 But even as companies like Facebook were talking about half of their staffs eventually working remotely and recruiting executives to fill newly created roles like director of remote work, they were still tying up additional office space.